pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 - Check ranges of all `integer` search hits - *done up to Table 170*.
 See also: [Errata #15](https://github.com/pdf-association/pdf-issues/issues/15)

-- Read every Table for dictionary keys and update declarative rules - *done up to Table 186 Popup Annots*
+- Check explicit ranges of all `number` search hits - *not started yet*

-- Check ranges of all `number` search hits - *not started yet*
+- Check all arrays for handling of `null` elements - *not started yet*.
+See [PDF 2.0 Errata #157](https://github.com/pdf-association/pdf-issues/issues/157)